ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 #### Work to be performed for the IFRS
 - [ ] Add event subscriber for `FileUploadReport` events
 - [ ] Add outbox subscriber for `ResearchDataUploadBox` events
-- [ ] Upon encountering a closed `ResearchDataUploadBox`, retrieve list of concerned files from the FIS service
+- [ ] Upon encountering a closed `ResearchDataUploadBox`, retrieve the list of relevant files from the local store of `FileUploadReport` events
 - [ ] Copy each file from the `interrogation` bucket to the IFRS's permanent bucket
 - [ ] Get the updated `ghga-event-schemas` version and adapt IFRS for changes to `FileInternallyRegistered`
-- [ ] Ensure that the `FileInternallyRegistered` event is properly published.
-This is already implemented, but it is possible that we'll have to adjust something to keep it functioning.
 - [ ] Migrate existing data in the `file_metadata` collection
 - [ ] Create new collection to preserve existing file accession-to-file ID associations
 - [ ] Migrate existing data in the `ifrsPersistedEvents` collection